BACK TO BLOG

 If no updates are needed, Claude explains why in the workflow logs.
 You can check whether Claude found the right docs, missed anything, or made unnecessary changes.

 It helps to watch your costs.
-Each run with --max-turns 15 costs roughly 2.00 in API tokens, depending on your codebase and documentation size (your mileage varies with prompt complexity and how many files Claude reads).
-For a repo with 20 PRs per day, that can work out from 40 daily, with no caching, no batching, and no way to skip runs.
+Each run with --max-turns 15 costs roughly 0.50to0.50 to 2.00 in API tokens, depending on your codebase and documentation size (your mileage varies with prompt complexity and how many files Claude reads).
+For a repo with 20 PRs per day, that can work out from 10to10 to 40 daily, with no caching, no batching, and no way to skip runs.
 If costs are a concern, we recommend considering a needs-docs-check label and only triggering on labeled PRs instead of every merge.
 You can also batch runs daily with a cron trigger instead of running on every PR.

 Not every code change needs a doc update.
 Internal refactors, performance optimizations, and bug fixes that match existing documentation may result in "no update needed."
 If Claude keeps proposing changes for these, you can fine-tune your prompt.
 For example, if Claude keeps suggesting edits to source code comments, add a line like "Only update files in the docs/ directory and README.md files.
 Do not modify source code." to the guidelines section.